If you are thinking about buying a home, understanding your debt-to-income ratio is crucial. Crunch the numbers with Money’s DTI ratio calculator.

-Debt-to-income (DTI) ratio is a key financial metric that lets lenders know how much of a borrower’s monthly income goes into paying off debt.
-A low DTI indicates that the consumer is a low-risk borrower while a high ratio can mean that the person is at a higher risk of defaulting on their debts.
+The debt-to-income (DTI) ratio is a key financial metric that lets lenders know how much of a borrower’s monthly income goes into paying off debt.
+A low DTI indicates that the consumer is a low-risk borrower while a high one is taken to mean that the person is at a higher risk of defaulting on their debts.

 Typically expressed in percentages, DTI ratios are calculated by dividing monthly debt payments by gross monthly income, which refers to the sum total of your monthly earnings (wages, salaries, freelance income, overtime pay, commissions, tips and other allowances, etc.) before taxes and deductions.

 According to Veterans United, mortgage lenders don’t value all income equally.
 Some income sources won’t be counted at all, while others, like self-employment income, often require at least a two-year history to count as effective income.